debrouwere/stockpile/README.md

 Mimeo will keep files cached indefinitely so don't use it for files that change often.
 Mimeo does not understand HTTP cache or expires headers.

-Install with `npm install mimeograph`.
+Install with `npm install mimeoc`.

 ## The cache servers